friskapp/docs/after-installing-frisk.md

 <br> ✔️ You copied the API key from the project settings.

-Now you need to integrate Frisk with your website to receive errors, head to [Integration with Laravel](/laravel-integration) if you website is built using Laravel or  [Integration with any generic PHP website](/generic-php-integration) or [Javascript Integration](/javascript-integration) for Javascript websites.
+Now you need to integrate Frisk with your website to receive errors, head to [Integration with Laravel](/laravel-integration) if your website is built using Laravel or  [Integration with any generic PHP website](/generic-php-integration) or [Javascript Integration](/javascript-integration) for Javascript websites.

  <a name="mail-configurations"></a>
 ### [Configure mail notifications](#mail-configurations)